Resident doctor among 12 more tested positive for novel Coronavirus in J&K

 “We have already admitted the doctor to an isolation ward and quarantined his family members and possible contacts.
 There samples have been sent for testing,” he said adding that the doctor was asymptomatic and having no complications.

-So far seven doctors including six from them from Jammu and a nurse have tested positive for the new virus.
+So far, seven doctors six of them from Jammu and a nurse have tested positive for the new virus.

 The region has reported five deaths so far, four from Kashmir and one from Jammu while 81 persons have recovered.